timwhite0/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a third-year PhD student in the Department of Statistics at the University of Michigan.
-I work with [Jeff Regier](https://regier.stat.lsa.umich.edu) on developing scalable Bayesian methods and applying them to problems in the physical sciences, namely astrophysics.
-My work involves a combination of Monte Carlo methods and machine learning.
+I'm a PhD candidate in the Department of Statistics at the University of Michigan, where I am advised by [Jeffrey Regier](https://regier.stat.lsa.umich.edu).
+I try to solve scientific problems with Monte Carlo methods, deep neural networks, or both!
 I also help teach courses about data mining, statistical modeling, and Bayesian inference.